Pilates? Yoga? What's The Difference?

 There are now options for practicing Pilates on the traditional equipment in a studio or at home - with or without props.

-Pilates is great if you. . .
+Pilates can be great if you. . .

 • Need more stability (You may be too flexible or have joint or balance issues.)